rkp8/SmartGymsScheduleManager/README.md

 **3. Appointment rejection**

-After appointment status is changed to finished system automatically sends email to customer with information that appointment is finished.
-In case that the appointment didn't take place there is also a link attached to that email that allows customer to reject that the appointment didn't take place.
+After appointment status is changed to finished system automatically sends email to member with information that appointment is finished.
+In case that the appointment didn't take place there is also a link attached to that email that allows member to reject that the appointment didn't take place.
 That link is valid for 24h after appointment finished time.
 If user will no click that link then appointment status will be automatically chaned to confirmed after 24h and invoiced at the 1st day of next month.
-If user will click that link an email is send to provider that his customer requested rejection.
+If user will click that link an email is send to trainer that his member requested rejection.
 If provied will accept that rejection then appointment status will be changed to rejection accepted and appointment will be not invoiced.

 **4. Apppointment cancellation**

-Every appointment can be canceled by customer or provider.
-Customer is allowed to cancel 1 appointment in a month no less than 24h before appointment start date.
-Provider is allowed to cancel his appointments without any limit as long as the appointment status is `scheduled`.
+Every appointment can be canceled by member or trainer.
+Member is allowed to cancel 1 appointment in a month no less than 24h before appointment start date.
+Trainer is allowed to cancel his appointments without any limit as long as the appointment status is `scheduled`.

 ## Notifications
 **1. An email notification is sent when:**